shittu33/material_design_logo/README.md

    ...
 );
 ```
-### Rich Text Logo
+### `Rich Text Logo`
 Most of the common, simple and more elegant logos like Google logo were created with ordinary Text, but with varying TextSizes,Fonts,Colors,FontWeight and letterSpacing.
 so, let's look at Google Logo design
-Let's use a predefined static function of type Widget in MdiLogo class called MdiLogo.richTextLogo(), this behaves as
+Let's use a predefined named constructor of MdiLogo class called MdiLogo.richTextLogo(), this behaves as
 normal Text.rich() constructor of flutter Text() widget,but this function help you define varying properties (e.g colors,fonts...)
 in a very intuitive and simple way unlike nested TextSpans widget in Text.rich. let's see how we use it in designing Google Logo.
 ```dart